How to Score Band 9 in IELTS Reading

 So what’s your answer to this?
 True/False/Not Given

-I hope you haven’t said TRUE because it is the wrong answer and here lies the problem.
-As you see that you can match the entire question with the paragraph, but the question turns out to be ‘False’.
+I hope you haven’t said TRUE because it is the wrong answer, and the problem lies here.
+You can match the entire question with the paragraph, but the question turns out to be ‘False’.

 How?

 To understand, read the question first.
-Most students just read it passively and assume the answer.
-This deduces their band score in the IELTS reading module.
+Most students just read it passively and assume the answer, which deduces their band score in the IELTS reading module.
 The question says that tragedy is the biggest known to humans.
-The ‘biggest’ implies that no other tragedy is above or even equal to the tragedy and all other tragedies are below it.
+The ‘biggest’ implies that no other tragedy is above or even equal to it, and all other tragedies are below it.

-HOWEVER, in the paragraph, it is given that “it is one of the biggest tragedies” – which means that there is more than one tragedy (hence tragedies – plural form) of the same magnitude.
-It means two or more (numbers don’t matter here) are on the same level; hence, it contradicts with the question.
-So the answer comes out to be ‘False’.
+However, the paragraph states that “it is one of the biggest tragedies,” meaning that there is more than one tragedy (hence tragedies—plural form) of the same magnitude.
+It means two or more (numbers don’t matter here) are on the same level, which contradicts the question.
+So, the answer comes out to be ‘False’.

 Let’s take other examples:-